Retrieving

 • Open class by asking students to remind you of content covered in the last class session; allow students time to reflect for a few moments to recall and formulate statements.

-• Close class by asking students to write down the most important concept covered and one question that still remains in their mind.
+• Close class by asking students to write down the most important concept covered and one question in their mind.

 • Have students take a short quiz, solve a problem, or answer written questions about the concepts covered.